 Relationship building is a process that aims to make the relationship between the counselor and the patient more comfortable to have smooth and relaxed sessions ahead.

-A problem-solving assessment is a stage where the patient talks about their concerns faced in day-to-day life to which a counselor analysis and guides you upon.
+Problem-solving assessment is a stage where the patient talks about their concerns faced in day-to-day life which a counselor analysis and guides you upon.
 The counselor here provides you with the help and guidance you need to heal.

 Finally, the goal-setting session is where you and the consultant set goals and aims for your further life.

 Now you already know why you should join therapy, but you should also know when you should stop taking one.

 It is recommended for clients consider ending their time in counseling when their goals have been met or when it becomes evident that they won’t meet them with this psychotherapist.
 Ideally, therapy ends when all therapy goals have been met.